SaiSandeep0115/Azure---Adventure-Works/README.md

 - Efficient **data transformation** with **Apache Spark** in **Azure Databricks**.
 - Implementing a **data warehousing solution** using **Azure Synapse Analytics**.
 - **Power BI dashboards** for dynamic, actionable business insights.
 This framework demonstrates how **Azure's cloud platform** can be used for large-scale data analytics, real-time processing, and visualization.

-## Future Work
-- Improve data pipeline efficiency with enhanced scheduling and monitoring in **Azure Data Factory**.
-- Expand **Power BI** reports to include additional business metrics and KPIs.
-- Integrate machine learning models for predictive analytics on the dataset.

 ## Disclaimer
 This project is designed for demonstration purposes, showcasing the integration of various **Azure technologies** for **big data analytics**.